FriendsOfAkeneo/CustomEntityBundle/Resources/doc/crud_interface.rst

 Common Action Options
 *********************

-The following options are common for all actions :
+The following options are common for all actions:

 service
   The id of the action service